w3f/polkadot-wiki/docs/general/polkadot-direction.md

   there are around 50 cores independently operating in parallel.

 From now _application_ will be used as a general term to describe anything that can use a Polkadot core to access secure and decentralized computation.
-Applications can be anything from parachains to parathreads and core contracts.

 ## From Slot Auctions to Coretime Marketplace